Gain access to personalized product screening, the best pricing, rewards, and more!

 How to Get Rid of Wasp and Hornet Nests Around Home

 This article is a general DIY guide that discusses general control methods of wasps and hornet nests around your home.
-By reading our DIY guide, homeowners will learn how to prevent and get rid of wasp and hornet nests and the pest itself by following the listed steps and professional products.
+By reading our DIY guide, homeowners will learn how to prevent and get rid of wasp and hornet nests and pests by following the listed steps and professional products.

 Seeing wasp or hornet nests around your house might make you uneasy, especially if you or any other family member is allergic to these stinging pests.
-They are unwelcome guests known to consistently buzz around your pool, trash, outdoor events, and if agitated or threatened been known to sting multiple times.
+They are unwelcome guests who consistently buzz around your pool, trash, and outdoor events.
+If agitated or threatened, they have been known to sting multiple times.

-For these reasons, most homeowners are tempted to take the nest down with a broom or stick, or watering the nest down with a garden hose.
-While these quick fixes may sound fast and cheap, removing these pests nests can threaten you or spread the infestation more.
+For these reasons, most homeowners are tempted to take the nest down with a broom or stick or water it down with a garden hose.
+While these quick fixes may sound fast and cheap, removing these pests' nests can threaten you or spread the infestation more.

-What do Wasp and Hornet Nest Look Like
+What do Wasps and Hornet Nests Look Like

-Before you remove a nest, you will need to identify the wasp or hornet species you are dealing with.
+Before you remove a nest, you must identify the wasp or hornet species you are dealing with.
 The type of wasp and hornet it is will determine what products and control plan to follow.
-If you cannot see the pest, then examine the nest characteristics and look for where the wasp or hornet build their nest.
+If you cannot see the pest, examine the nest characteristics and look for where the wasp or hornet builds their nest.

-Paper wasps are the main types of wasps known to infest a home or the yard.
-Their nests are made from plant materials which gives them a paper-like appearance hence the name.
-The coloration of these nests range from gray to brown, and consist of hexagonal cells to host eggs and larvae.
-Shape of these nests have an umbrella-like shape with no outer shell.
+Paper wasps are the main types of wasps known to infest homes and yards.
+Their nests are made from plant materials, which gives them a paper-like appearance, hence the name.
+The coloration of these nests ranges from gray to brown.
+They consist of hexagonal cells that host eggs and larvae.
+The nests have an umbrella-like shape with no outer shell.

 The location of these nests can be found hanging from tree and shrub branches, often close to water sources.
-If they make their way into your home, it will be in attics and areas with high ceilings.
-Around your home, the nests can be seen against window frames, door frames, chimneys, vents, fences, utility lines, and in wall voids.
+If they enter your home, it will be in attics and areas with high ceilings.
+Around your home, the nests can be seen against window frames, door frames, chimneys, vents, fences, utility lines, and wall voids.

 Hornets make a nest that has a paper-like appearance with a pale gray color and smooth outer layer.
 In the early stage of development, it will look like a small hanging object with a honeycomb structure.
-As the nest grows it will take on a football shape with the opening at the bottom.
+The nest will take on a football shape, with the opening at the bottom as it grows.

-They make their nests up high in sheltered locations such as trees, under eaves and roofing, telephone poles, against windows, and in attics.
+They make their nests high in sheltered locations such as trees, under eaves and roofing, telephone poles, against windows, and attics.

 What To Do Before Taking Nest Down

-Be sure to follow all all instructions and safety precautions found on the product label before using any pesticide material.
-You will also need to follow these other precautions prior to hornet and wasp nest removal:
+Be sure to follow all instructions and safety precautions on the product label before using any pesticide material.
+You will also need to follow these other precautions before hornet and wasp nest removal:

-• Wear Proper Personal Protective Equipment (PPE) or Professional Bee Suit: Make sure to wear thick long-sleeve shirt and pants, safety glasses, mask, coveralls, mask, closed-toe shoes with socks, or for complete protection against stinging pest a professional bee suit.
+- Wear Proper Personal Protective Equipment (PPE) or Professional Bee Suit: Make sure to wear a thick long-sleeve shirt and pants, safety glasses, a mask, coveralls, a mask, closed-toe shoes with socks, or for complete protection against stinging pests, a professional bee suit.
 Taking these steps can help prevent pest stings and chemical exposure.

-• Inspect Product Label: Before treating any species of hornet or wasp nest, it would not hurt to double check the label to make sure the product is labeled to treat the pest.
-If unsure of the pest infesting your property, then take a look at our wasp guides for identification or the pest itself in a sealable plastic container to one of our store locations.
-This way our team members can aid in identification and recommend appropriate products for pest removal.
+- Inspect Product Label: Before treating any species of hornet or wasp nest, it would not hurt to double-check the label to make sure the product is labeled to treat the pest.
+If unsure of the pest infesting your property, look at our wasp guides for identification or the pest in a sealable plastic container at one of our store locations.
+This way, our team members can help identify and recommend appropriate products for pest removal.

-• Be Calm: Wasp and hornets are usually not immediately aggressive, unless you are in close proximity of their nests or they feel threatened.
-For this reason, it is best to remain calm, still, and avoid making aggressive motions such as swinging your arm toward them.
+- Be Calm: Wasps and hornets are usually not immediately aggressive unless you are in close proximity to their nests or they feel threatened.
+For this reason, it is best to remain calm and still and avoid making aggressive motions such as swinging your arm toward them.

 Destroying a wasp or hornet nest may sound straightforward, but there are plenty of things homeowners do that should be avoided.
-The most common mistakes to avoid is listed below:
+The most common mistakes to avoid are listed below:

-• Standing On A Ladder: Wasp or hornet nests that are in areas out of your reach should not be removed from a ladder, especially when the pest has not been eliminated.
-This is dangerous, because if the pest is still active then you are more likely to be stung.
-Its best you wait until all signs of pest activity has ceased after applying approved insecticide.
+- Standing On A Ladder: Wasp or hornet nests in areas out of your reach should not be removed from a ladder, especially when the pest has not been eliminated.
+This is dangerous because if the pest is still active, you are more likely to be stung.
+It's best you wait until all signs of pest activity have ceased after applying the approved insecticide.

-• Using Light Around Nest Site: When treating a wasp or hornet towards the late afternoon or night, avoid using a flashlight.
-The constant motion of the light moving and the light itself will aggravate the pests causing them to travel towards you.
-Instead, treat the pest towards the late afternoon just several hours before it becomes dark or if you must treat when it is dark use a red colored light.
+- Using Light Around Nest Site: When treating a wasp or hornet in the late afternoon or night, avoid using a flashlight.
+The constant motion of the light and the light itself will aggravate the pests, causing them to travel towards you.
+Instead, treat the pest in the late afternoon, just several hours before it becomes dark, or if you must treat it when it is dark, use a red-colored light.

-• Swat at Pest: As mentioned previously, remain still and calm when in the presence of a wasp or hornet.
-If you swat at the pest with your arms or a shoe then it will make it more aggressive and cause the rest of the colony to attack.
+- Swat at Pest: As mentioned previously, remain still and calm when in the presence of a wasp or hornet.
+If you swat at the pest with your arms or a shoe, it will become more aggressive and cause the rest of the colony to attack.

 How to Remove Wasp and Hornet Nest

-Once you have taken the necessary precautions and properly identified the pest, you can proceed with killing the wasp or hornet then removing its nest.
+Once you have taken the necessary precautions and correctly identified the pest, you can kill the wasp or hornet and then remove its nest.

 Step 1: Time Your Control and Locate the Nest

 Never spray or remove a wasp or hornet nest during the day when they are most active.
-Remember where you found the nest and return to it in the evening or early morning, since wasp and hornets congregate on or in the nest at night.
+Remember where you found the nest and return to it in the evening or early morning since wasps and hornets congregate on or in the nest at night.

 Step 2: Spray Pesticide Aerosol